 - 3/4 cup, plus 1 1/2 tablespoons warm non-dairy milk

 - 1 1/2 tablespoons coconut oil, melted

 For the Optional Decoration:

 - In a bowl, combine coconut sugar or xylitol, cinnamon powder, and almond butter or coconut oil until paste forms.

 - Preheat oven to 355°F.

-- To make the dough, mix warm milk, the coconut sugar or xylitol, and the coconut oil in a bowl.
+- To make the dough, mix warm milk, coconut sugar or xylitol, and coconut oil in a bowl.

-- With a wooden spoon, combine the contents of the two bowls mix well.
+- With a wooden spoon, combine the contents of the two bowls and mix well.

-- Slowly add the remaining flour until a dough comes together and is easy to handle.
-You may need more or less flour, it depends on its quality.
+- Slowly add the remaining flour until dough comes together and is easy to handle.
+You may need more or less flour.
 Knead for 5 minutes and let stand 10 minutes.

 - Put the dough on a sheet of parchment paper.
 Using a rolling pin, roll the dough out into a rectangular shape about 1/5-inch thick.
 Sprinkle the prepared filling over the dough and top with chopped almonds.